 - 3-D Conformal Radiation Therapy: CT-scan guided treatment planning, which enables the physicians to pinpoint the precise tumor location using an on-site CT scan.

-- Intensity-modulated radiotherapy (IMRT) so the physicians and physicists can “sculpt” radiation beams around the tumor— thus avoiding unnecessary radiation to normal tissues and structures.
+- Intensity-Modulated Radiotherapy (IMRT): Enables physicians and physicists to “sculpt” radiation beams around the tumor — thus avoiding unnecessary radiation to normal tissues and structures.

 - Image-Guided Radiation Therapy: Imaging tools within the linear accelerator (treatment machine) that enable precise re-positioning of the patient from one treatment session to the next.

 All of this high-tech expertise is available in a beautifully renovated, comfortable, and personal atmosphere.
 The Radiation Oncology Department has been designed to provide comfort, privacy and to maximize every patient’s experience while they are in our care.
 The waiting room is large and airy.
 There is a twinkling night sky to view in the treatment room, free patient parking and highly-trained compassionate staff — all part of the Cancer Center.